titu1994/Snapshot-Ensembles/README.md

 ### predict_*.py
 ```
 --optimize   : Flag to optimize the ensemble weights.
 Set to 1 to optimize.
-Default is 0 (disabled)
+Default is 0 (disabled).
+Use -1 to perform non weighted accuracy calculation.
 --num_tests  : Number of times the optimizations will be performed.
 Default is 20

 --model          : Type of model to train.
 Can be "wrn" for Wide ResNets or "dn" for DenseNet